kaycix/humboldtnativeplants/index.md

     url: "/nurseries"
     btn_label: "READ MORE &#8594;"

+education:
+  - image_path: /assets/images/education/book.jpg
+    title: "Education Resources"
+    excerpt: "Books, videos, apps ... there are so many ways to learn about native plants.
+Watch a video, reserve a book at the library - your native plant education can start (or continue) at any moment."
+    url: "/education"
+    btn_label: "READ MORE &#8594;"

 volunteer:
-  - image_path: /assets/images/cnps/garden/volunteers_feature.jpg
+  - image_path: /assets/images/redwoods.jpeg
     title: "Join the Conservation Movement"
-    excerpt: "If you are interested in making a difference, consider lending your time and talents to a local volunteer organization.
-These organizations have such important missions but need the extra hands to enact them.
+    excerpt: "There are so many opportunities for people of all ages and backgrounds to make a difference through volunteer programs.
+Learn about the natural world, save redwoods, spread native plants and make a positive impact on the world around us.
 Help to be a part of the change you want to see!"
     url: "/connection/volunteer"
     btn_label: "READ MORE &#8594;"